-In the current Reporting Period, NML expanded on its human rights assessment reviews of affiliated companies in the ASEAN area, conducting such reviews at Nissan Motor Thailand (NMT) and group companies (Nissan Powertrain (Thailand) Co., Ltd. And SNN Tools & Dies Co., Ltd.).
+In 2019, NML worked with BSR to conduct a human rights assessment at Nissan South Africa (Pty) and determined that human rights risks were low at that company.
+In FY2020, NML expanded on its human rights assessment reviews of affiliated companies in the ASEAN area, conducting such reviews at Nissan Motor Thailand (NMT) and group companies (Nissan Powertrain (Thailand) Co., Ltd. And SNN Tools & Dies Co., Ltd.).
 Action plans were formulated to remediate items identified as requiring improvement and the companies are executing those action plans to make improvements on an ongoing basis.